rluetzner/schafe-sind-bessere-rasenmaeher/content/stories/linkin-park-hands-held-high.md

 sich auch das Lied.
 Ein paar Stellen referenzieren das explizit, aber -- **FUUUUUCK** -- es passt auch so gut zur heutigen Zeit.

-{{< aside >}}
-My brother had a book he would hold with pride
+> My brother had a book he would hold with pride
-A little red cover with a broken spine on the back
+> A little red cover with a broken spine on the back
-He hand-wrote a quote inside
+> He hand-wrote a quote inside
-"When the rich wage war, it′s the poor who die"
+> "When the rich wage war, it′s the poor who die"
-{{</ aside >}}

 Ich fühle mich hilflos.
 Wütend.
 Ich will weinen.
 Etwas zerschlagen.